 A shallow but straight passage between Benson Island and Clarke Island is often used by small vessels but local knowledge is advised.
 A reef that dries 1 m lies in the east approach to this passage, about 0.6 mile east of Benson Island light (140).
-Campsites are on the north shores of Benson and Clarke Islands.
+Campsites are on the north shore of Clarke Island.